wacncontent/CustomizeTool/removeCommentOutput2/includes/mobile-services-create-custom-api.md

-1. Log into the [Azure Management Portal](https://manage.windowsazure.cn/), click **Mobile Services**, and then select your mobile service.
+1. Log into the [Azure classic portal](https://manage.windowsazure.cn/), click **Mobile Services**, and then select your mobile service.

 2. Click the **API** tab, and then click **Create**.
 This displays the **Create a new custom API** dialog.